- Take 5, relax and enjoy a read...

 Best Short Walk:

 The Centre of New Zealand.
 One of New Zealand’s most popular walks; taking you literally to the Centre of New Zealand!
-Its location on Botanical Hill is a 20 – 60 minute walk depending on your fitness level.
+Its location on Botanical Hill is a 60-90 minute walk depending on your fitness level from our Nelson motel.
 It’s well worth the exercise though as the views of the Nelson area and beyond are stunning.

 Best Beach:

 Tahunanui Beach.
 A beautiful beach and great place to sit back, relax and watch the world go by.
 If you’re partial to a spot of swimming, beach walking, paddle boarding or wind surfing, then this one’s for you.
-And guess what, Bella Vista Nelson is but a short stroll from the beachfront!
+And guess what, our Nelson Motel is but a short stroll from the beachfront!

 Best Garden: